Table of Contents Show

-Check appliances left behind to make sure these are all in the agreed upon condition.
+Check appliances left behind to ensure these are all in the agreed-upon condition.
 Open the refrigerator, dishwasher, and oven to check for damage or messes.
 Turn each item on to make sure it works.
 Start the ice maker and get a glass of water from the fridge if your appliance has these features.
-Turn light switches on and off.
+Turn the light switches on and off.
 Run the garbage disposal.
 Make sure every electrical item in the house is functioning correctly.

 - Test every appliance to ensure it’s working correctly.